Tim Pool: Career

-Occupy
+Occupy Wall Street

 After watching a viral video from Occupy Wall Street, Pool purchased a one-way bus ticket to New York.
-Pool joined the Occupy Wall Street protestors on September 20, 2011, and met Henry Ferry, a former realtor and sales manager, shortly afterwards, and they formed a media company called The Other 99.
+Pool joined the Occupy Wall Street protestors on September 20, 2011.
+Shortly thereafter, he met Henry Ferry, a former realtor and sales manager, with whom he founded media company The Other 99.
 Pool also began livestreaming the protests with his cell phone and quickly assumed an on-camera role.
 Pool used a live-chat stream to respond to questions from viewers while reporting on Occupy Wall Street.
 Pool also let his viewers direct him on where to shoot footage.
 He modified a toy remote-controlled Parrot AR.Drone for aerial surveillance and modified software for live streaming into a system called DroneStream.
-In mid-November 2011, Pool provided non-stop 21 hour coverage of Occupy Wall Street's eviction from Zuccotti Park.
+In mid-November 2011, Pool broadcast live streams, one of which reached 21 hours in length, of Occupy Wall Street's eviction from Zuccotti Park.
 Pool's use of live streaming video and aerial drones during Occupy Wall Street protests in 2011 led to an article in The Guardian querying whether such activities could take the form of counterproductive surveillance.

 In January 2012, he was physically accosted by a masked assailant.
 Also in January 2012, The Other 99 was disbanded following a feud between Pool and Ferry.
 Pool had also planned on livestreaming occupy protests across the United States for a documentary called Occumentary, but it was never filmed.

 Pool's video taken during the protests was instrumental evidence in the acquittal of photographer Alexander Arbuckle, who had been arrested by the NYPD.
 The video showed that the arresting officer lied under oath, though no charges were filed.
 While covering the NoNATO protests at the 2012 Chicago summit, Pool and four others were pulled over by a dozen Chicago police officers in unmarked vehicles.
 The group was removed from the vehicle at gunpoint, questioned, and detained for ten minutes.
-The reason given by police was that the team's vehicle matched a description.
+The reason given by police was that the team's vehicle matched a description of another vehicle they sought.

 In the context of the Occupy movement, Pool's footage was aired on NBC and other mainstream networks.
 According to The Washington Post, Pool "helped demonstrate to activists that livestreaming had potential as an alternative to depending on cable news coverage".
 He was nominated as a Time 100 personality in March 2012 for his importance to the Occupy movement, alongside David Graeber, as Time dubbed Pool "the eyes of the movement".